Survey of Health, Ageing and Retirement in Europe (SHARE)

 How do people in the European Union age?

-Answering this question is one of the major aims of the MEA-co-ordinated international survey project 50plus in Europe.
+Answering this question is one of the major aims of the MEA-co-ordinated international survey project "50+ in Europe".

-Please refer to www.share-project.org for more detailed information in English and to http://www.share-project.org/t3/share/index.php?id=23 for more detailed information in German.
+Please refer to the SHARE website for more detailed information in English and to the website adressing respondents for more detailed information in German.

 More information about research with SHARE data can be found in our researcher flyer (PDF):